boardintelligence/kvm-crate/README.md

                             ovs-vsctl add-port ovsbr1 ovshost1 -- set interface ovshost1 type=internal"}}

-(The function *utils/resource-path* is from the namespace pallet.utils and is handy for referring to paths on the local machine)
+(The function *utils/resource-path* is from the namespace pallet.utils and is handy for referring to paths somewhere onthe local machine classpath)

 I've left the configuration of the OpenVSwitch network pretty free form.
-Hence the parts in *:interface-config* and *:ovs-vsctl-steps* are freeform and needs to be compatible with the content of the file given in the files references by *:interfaces-file*.
-You can find an example in the *kvm-crate/resources/ovs/interfaces* file that is compatible with the config example above.
+Hence the parts in *:interface-config* and *:ovs-vsctl-steps* are freeform and needs to be compatible with the content of the file given in the files referenced by *:interfaces-file*.
+You can find an example in the *kvm-crate/resources/ovs/interfaces*.
+It is compatible with the config example above.
 The example assumes one public interface on eth0 that is added to the OVS, we create 2 internal interfaces ovshost0 and ovshost1.
-The ovshost0 inteface gets the same config as eth0 would have had before we made it part of the OVS setup, and ovshost1 is an interace we put on the private network we'll set up for the KVM guest VMs of the host.
-We will use this interface to do things like serve DHCP and DNS on the private network.
+The ovshost0 inteface gets the same config as eth0 would have had before we made it part of the OVS setup, and ovshost1 is an interace we put on the private network we'll set up for the KVM guest VMs.
+We can use this interface to do things like serve DHCP and DNS on the private network.

 The *ovs-vsctl-steps* is a freeform set of instructions that are supposed to properly configure OVS taking into account how your /etc/network/interfaces